yenicelik/stock-embeddings/next_steps/actionable_items.md

 - [ ] Stock embeddings require more details.
     - [ ] Mathematically, why would stock embeddings capture more information?
 (Thomas)
     - [ ] What happens when you interpolate the stock embeddings in the stock embedding space?
-(Thomas)
+[I'd suggest we skip this one] (Thomas)
     - [ ] Can you learn something about stock similarity from the embeddings?
 (Thomas)

 - [ ] Elaborate on how much "signal" there is in the raw numbers data.